istgaips/invite/views/people.md

 <p></p>

-Project INVITE also involves the collaboration of several students:
+<b> Project INVITE also involves the collaboration of several students: </b>

 <p></p>